 Therefore, please review your classes carefully during the registration process this spring as you will NOT be able to change your classes later.

 The ONLY schedule changes permitted after the registration period ends are for students who:

 - registered for a class for which they already have credit in course history.

-- are seniors who are missing a class for a graduation requirement.
+- are seniors and are missing a class required for graduation.

 What courses are required for graduation?